There is a common misconception that bounce rate and pogo-sticking are the same.

 You need to update your content regularly.
 Otherwise, you will lose the chance of gaining organic traffic from Google.
-Ensure you have an accurate, complete, and up-to-date website that provides the best user experience.
+Ensure you have an accurate, complete, and up-to-date website with the best user experience.

 Having your content updated has many benefits:

-- It Improves your click-through rate – A higher click-through rate means more people are clicking on your content in SERP and turning into readers.
+- It Improves your click-through rate – A higher click-through rate means more people click on your content in SERP and turn into readers.

-- Indicates Google that your content is fresh
+- Indicates to Google that your content is fresh.

 3. Content Should Match User Search Intent

 Search intent is a key element of Pogo Sticking.
-If users get the required information from your content, they will stay on your website longer.
+Users who get the required information from your content will stay on your website longer.

 High-quality content will match the user’s intent, and it helps find relevant results for users.
 It makes your content stand out on the search engine results page because Google feels that your content is in-depth and well written.